Market and Place Your

 METS has a Transfer of Ownership Agreement form that is available for owners’ use.
 It includes an agreement that no METS horse will be taken to auction or slaughter.

 Owners can feel secure in knowing that METS has put parameters in place to best ensure safe placement for their horses.

 Click the button below to view guidelines and instructions for how to best photograph and video your horse for marketing.

 Once the horse has been fully assessed, comprehensive photos/videos will be taken of the horse.
 If the horse is not in suitable condition, the owner will be given guidelines for taking photos/videos themselves.
 The owner will also be given an email to which they can send the photos/videos once taken.

 The staff will craft a written advertisement based on the history provided by the owner.

 The staff will post the photos and written description on our website, our social media, and other sites, as applicable.

 The staff will follow-up with owners to find out if the horse was successfully rehomed.
 Owners are also encouraged to keep METS informed as necessary.

-If you are a horse owner who needs assistance transitioning one or more horses, please complete the form below in its entirety and email it to the METS office at firstname.lastname@example.org.
-If you have questions or need assistance completing the form, call 410-970-6474.
+If you are a horse owner who needs assistance transitioning one or more horses, please visit the link below for more information.
+Questions may be directed to email@example.com or 301-854-5037.